SevenSecrets/CV/README.md

 ## Experience

-FullFact (April 2015 to March 2015)
+#### FullFact (April 2015 to March 2015)
-Volunteer
-- During the 2015 Election Campaign I maintained and set up most of the hardware in the Full Fact offices, and began work on a system written in Python to parse live subtitles on new broadcasts which was handed off upon my departure.
+Volunteer - During the 2015 Election Campaign I maintained and set up most of the hardware in the Full Fact offices, and began work on a system written in Python to parse live subtitles on new broadcasts which was handed off upon my departure.
+I also helped to manually gather data from live broadcasts in order to help fact-check election coverage.

 ## Hobbies